Table of Contents[Hide][Show]

 Carry-On Liquids: Etihad Liquids Policy

-The rules for carry-on liquids are set by the TSA, EASA and FAA.
-Etihad doesn’t have their own specific Liquids Policy, they just enforce the rules and policies of the Authorities.
+The rules for carry-on liquids are set by the TSA, EASA, and FAA.
+Etihad doesn’t have its own specific Liquids Policy, they just enforce the rules and policies of the Authorities.

 - The bag must be presented separately at security.
 Take your liquids out of your carry-on baggage at the security screening point and present them separately.
 In exceptional cases, liquids may be opened in the course of security checks and removed from their outer packaging.